dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 ## convenience-dependencies.jar

 A jar file, purely for convenience, is exported, at startup, from the openHAB runtime and added to the lib directory.
 This jar is EXCLUDED from entering the compilation unit of your script; its sole purpose is for you to use inside an IDE.
 It contains most of the openHAB classes you probably need to write and compile scripts and rules.
-By using this jar in your project, you probably won't have to set up advanced dependencies management tools such as Maven or Gradle.
+By using this jar in your project, you probably won't have to set up advanced dependency management tools such as Maven or Gradle.

 You can ask the Java223 bundle to add to this exported jar some classes by using the following Java223 configuration properties: